McShelby/hugo-theme-relearn/exampleSite/content/configuration/customization/_index.en.md

 The Relearn theme has been built to be as configurable as possible by defining multiple [partials](https://gohugo.io/templates/partials/)

 In `themes/hugo-theme-relearn/layouts/partials/`, you will find all the partials defined for this theme.
 If you need to overwrite something, don't change the code directly.
 Instead [follow this page](https://gohugo.io/themes/customizing/).
-You'd create a new partial in the `layouts/partials` folder of your local project.
+You'd create a new partial in the `layouts/partials` directory of your local project.
 This partial will have the priority.

 This theme defines the following partials :